fossabot/rust-lightning/lightning-c-bindings/README.md

  * Structs are mapped into a simple wrapper containing a pointer to the native Rust-Lightning object and a flag to indicate whether the object is owned or only a reference.
-Such mappings usually generate a X_free function which must be called to release the allocated resources.
+Such mappings usually generate a `X_free` function which must be called to release the allocated resources.
-   Note that calling X_free will do nothing if the underlying pointer is NULL or if the reference flag is set.
+   Note that calling `X_free` will do nothing if the underlying pointer is NULL or if the reference flag is set.

    You MUST NOT create such wrapper structs manually, relying instead on constructors which have been mapped from equivalent Rust constructors.

- * Traits are mapped into a concrete struct containing a void pointer for your use and a jump table listing the functions which the trait must implement.
+ * Traits are mapped into a concrete struct containing a void pointer and a jump table listing the functions which the trait must implement.
 The void pointer may be set to any value and is never interpreted (or dereferenced) by the bindings logic in any way.
-You may wish to use it as a pointer to your own internal datastructure, though it may also occasionally make sense to e.g. case a file descriptor into a void pointer and use it to track a socket.
 It is passed as the first argument to all function calls in the trait.
+You may wish to use it as a pointer to your own internal data structure, though it may also occasionally make sense to e.g. cast a file descriptor into a void pointer and use it to track a socket.

-   Rust native structs which implement a trait result in the generation of an X_as_Y function which allows you to use the native Rust object in place of the trait.
+ * Rust structs that implement a trait result in the generation of an `X_as_Y` function which allows you to use the native Rust object in place of the trait.
 Such generated objects are only valid as long as the original Rust native object is owned by a C-wrapped struct, and has not been free'd or moved as a part of a Rust function call.

  * Rust "unitary" enums are mapped simply as an equivalent C enum, however some Rust enums have variants which contain payloads.
 Such enums are mapped automatically by cbindgen as a tag which indicates the type and a union which holds the relevant fields for a given tag.
-A X_free function is provided for the enum as a whole which automatically frees the correct fields for a given tag, and a Sentinel tag is provided which causes the free function to do nothing (but which must never appear in an enum when accessed by Rust code).
-The Sentinel tag is used by the C++ wrapper classes to allow moving the ownership of an enum while invalidating the old copy.
+A `X_free` function is provided for the enum as a whole which automatically frees the correct fields for a given tag, and a `Sentinel` tag is provided which causes the free function to do nothing (but which must never appear in an enum when accessed by Rust code).
+The `Sentinel` tag is used by the C++ wrapper classes to allow moving the ownership of an enum while invalidating the old copy.

- * Struct member functions are mapped as Struct_function_name and take a reference to the mapped struct as their first argument.
-Free-standing functions are mapped simply as function_name and take the relevant mapped type arguments.
+ * Struct member functions are mapped as `Struct_function_name` and take a reference to the mapped struct as their first argument.
+Free-standing functions are mapped simply as `function_name` and take the relevant mapped type arguments.

-   Functions may return a reference to an underlying Rust object with a mapped struct or may return an owned Rust object with the same.
-The corresponding free function will Do The Right Thing based on the reference flag contained in the object, but you should reference the Rust documentation for the official reference on the type returned.
+   Functions may return a reference to an underlying Rust object with a mapped struct or an owned Rust object with the same.
+The mapped struct contains a flag to indicate if the poitned-to Rust object is owned or only a reference, and the object's corresponding free function will Do The Right Thing based on the flag.
+In order to determine the expected return type, you should reference the Rust documentation for the function.

 As the bindings are auto-generated, the best resource for documentation on them is the native Rust docs available via `cargo doc` or [docs.rs/lightning](https://docs.rs/lightning).